-All academic courses with the exception of Creative Arts/LPC must be completed for the student to be eligible for admission to RNSG 2307.
+All academic courses with the exception of Creative Arts/Language, Philosophy, and Culture (LPC) must be completed for the student to be eligible for admission to RNSG 2307.
 It is suggested that the \ courses be taken prior to program admission.
 Once admitted into the program, all courses must be taken in the sequence listed at the time of admission.
 If any RNSG course must be repeated, the lab/clinical corresponding course must be repeated also.
+All RNSG courses must be completed within 5 years of awarding degree.

-- BIOL 2401 Human Anatomy and Physiology I Credits: 4 ◆ - ENGL 1301Ω English Composition I Credits: 3 ♦ - PSYC 2301 Introduction to Psychology Credits: 3 ◆
+- BIOL 2401 Human Anatomy and Physiology I Credits: 4 • - ENGL 1301Ω English Composition I Credits: 3 ♦ - PSYC 2301 Introduction to Psychology Credits: 3 ◆

-- BIOL 2402 Human Anatomy and Physiology II Credits: 4 - ENGL $1302\Omega$ English Composition II Credits: 3 - PSYC 2314 Life Span Growth and Development Credits: 3

-Creative Arts/Language, Philosophy and Culture Credits: 3 \ •
+- BIOL 2402 Human Anatomy and Physiology II Credits: 4 - ENGL 1302Ω English Composition II Credits: 3 - PSYC 2314 Life Span Growth and Development Credits: 3 - Creative Arts/Language, Philosophy and Culture Credits: 3 \ •